 How do I find a graduate job in public services and administration?

 There are a number of graduate schemes in the public services and administration sector.
-Central government department schemes can be found at:
+Schemes within central government include:

-- GCHQ - opportunities available via the Future Leaders Programme;
+- GCHQ - opportunities are available via the Future Leaders Programme.

-- HM Revenue & Customs (HMRC) - Tax Specialist Programme open to graduates of any degree discipline with a 2:2;
+- HM Revenue & Customs (HMRC) - the Tax Specialist Programme (TSP) is open to graduates of any degree discipline with a 2:2.

-- HM Treasury - opportunities in a policy adviser role;
+- HM Treasury - there are opportunities in policy adviser roles.

-- MI5 - Intelligence Officer Development Programme (IODP), Intelligence and Data Analyst Development Programme (I&DADP) and Technology Graduate Development Programme (TGDP);
+- MI5 - you can apply to the Intelligence Officer Development Programme (IODP), Intelligence and Data Analyst Development Programme (I&DADP) and Technology Graduate Development Programme (TGDP).

-- MI6 - schemes for operational officers, technology professionals and language specialists.
+- MI6 - there are schemes for operational officers, technology professionals and language specialists.

-The local government National Graduate Development Programme (NGDP) is a two-year management programme run by the Local Government Association (LGA).
-Placement options include policy and strategy posts, front-line service delivery roles and support positions in areas such as human resources or finance.
-The salary is £23,698, plus London weighting if appropriate.
-Some local authorities run their own graduate schemes, so it is worth checking in your local area.
+The local government National Graduate Development Programme (NGDP) is a two-year management programme run by the Local Government Association (LGA), for graduates with a 2:1 Bachelors degree or a merit at Masters level.
+Options include policy and strategy posts, front-line service delivery roles, and support positions in areas such as HR or finance.
+The salary is £22,958, plus London weighting if appropriate.
+Some local authorities run their own graduate schemes.

-To find graduate jobs in this sector, search graduates jobs in public services and administration.
+To find graduate jobs in this sector, search graduate jobs in public services and administration.